robinrendle/robinrendle.com/_posts/2020-07-28-no-one-is-above-grief.md

 McCain was one of those frustrating Sorkin-esque West Wing Republicans where you disagree with his politics in every which way, and fundamentally because they’re cruel and short-sighted, but he was still an honest man.
 He was not an evil caricature or an ego-driven maniac.
 And so it’s troubling that in the Republican party today there’s not one person I could count in that camp.
 Not a single damn one.

-Those that let #45 continue his rampage are not good, honest people.
+My point: those that let #45 continue his rampage are not good, honest people.
 And we must not forgive them for it.